 - Check to see if you have a balance by logging into your SSOL portal.

 - Review payment options.
-The last day to process federal loans for the 2016-2017 academic year was May 12.
+The last day to process federal loans for the 2017-2018 academic year is May 9th.

 - Balances may result in an Administrative Hold on diplomas, transcripts and other academic documents.
 This hold will not prevent students from participating in graduation.

 Review your loan history.

 - NSLDS (National Student Loan Data System) for Federal loans